chansen22/ResponseMonster/README.md

 ResponseMonster will be designed to handle multiple choice questions, but short answer questions may be implemented somewhere down the road.

+The class page will have all the questions the teacher has saved on it as well as a spot to make a new question.
+After a question has been answered by a class, the view for the question will change on the class page.
+It will be accompanied by a link to some data about the question.
+Which students answered which way and a few charts about how the data is laid out.
+Described further in Survey Data.
+Each class has a field for a class name and a spot for the class title.
+The name being something like "Software Engineering" and the title being "Csci 430".
+Both the title and the name will have an index on them so it will be easy to search for one or the other as a student looking for their classes.

 [1]: http://en.wikipedia.org/wiki/Audience_response

 Survey data